The Hande farms in Norway

 Handemyre (48/6) contains 48 dekar (ab.
 12 acres) of arable land, 30 dekar (ab.
 8 acres) of pasture, 132 dekar (ab.
 33 acres) of forest, and 17 dekar (ab.
 4 acres) of other land.
 This farm was owned by Nils Johan Hande, son of Nils N. Hande (1881-1943), until his death in 1990.
 It was then inherited by his wife Marit’s niece Margit S. Bratvold (b.
 1950).
 Margit is a descendant of Thiøstul Hande, not related in this genealogy.

 Nørre Hande (48/10 & 13) contains 26 dekar (ab.
 7 acres) of arable land, 45 dekar (ab.
 11 acres) of pasture, and 46 dekar (ab.
 12 acres) of forest.
 This farm was carved out of Midtre Hande in 1905 by Knut N. Tildheim and his wife Randi H. Hande in this genealogy.
-Knut and Randi’s grandson Harald Tildheim (b.
-1947) is now the owner/operator.
+The property was owned by Knut and Randi’s grandson Harald Tildheim (1947-2020) until his death, at which time it was sold to Knut (Nedre) Hande.*

 Handestølen (48/17 and 100) contains 72 dekar (ab.
 18 acres) of arable land, 10 dekar (ab.
 3 acres) of pasture and 120 dekar (ab.
 30 acres) of forest.
 Once the summer pasture for Midtre and Nedre Hande, this farm became a separate property in 1942 and was purchased by Trygve Bråten in 1956.
 Trygve was a grandson of Knud Pedersen Bråten (1881-1914) in this genealogy.
 Trygve’s son Ove (b.
 1958) now owns the property.